-To retrieve waveforms, check the On-line button 💞 on the PAS toolbar, and then click on either the Poll button 🗰 or Continuous poll button 🗰 .
-Click on the Stop button 😢 to stop continuous polling.
+To retrieve waveforms, check the On-line button on the PAS toolbar, and then click on either the Poll button or Continuous poll button to stop button to stop continuous polling.

 PAS normally retrieves eight 4-cycle AC waveforms (V1-V4 and I1-I4) sampled at a rate of 128 samples per cycle.
 If you wish to get only waveforms for selected phases, select "Options" from the Tools menu, click on the Preferences tab, check the phases you want polled, and then click OK.